Wall Street Pummels QuantumScape Corporation (QS) After Recent Earnings Report

 QS’s Market Performance

-QS stocks went up by 6.64% for the week, with a monthly drop of -24.10% and a quarterly performance of -9.00%, while its annual performance rate touched -77.82%.
-The volatility ratio for the week stands at 6.51% while the volatility levels for the past 30 days are set at 7.90% for QuantumScape Corporation.
-The simple moving average for the period of the last 20 days is -4.60% for QS stocks with a simple moving average of -16.95% for the last 200 days.
+QS stocks went down by -9.69% for the week, with a monthly drop of -18.75% and a quarterly performance of -9.47%, while its annual performance rate touched -73.72%.
+The volatility ratio for the week stands at 6.09% while the volatility levels for the past 30 days are set at 7.46% for QuantumScape Corporation.
+The simple moving average for the period of the last 20 days is -8.00% for QS stocks with a simple moving average of -22.65% for the last 200 days.

 Analysts’ Opinion of QS